 - Grade point averages (GPAs) have increased more than 0.5 percent in the high school grades and a majority of students are taking at least one course of rigor, including honors, advanced placement, or dual enrollment courses.
-The Class of 2022-2023 had an average GPA of 3.2.
+The Class of 2023 has an average GPA of 3.3.

 - More than 98 percent of middle school students are taking an honors course and are successfully completing Algebra in the eighth grade.

 - AVID seniors have boasted a 100 percent on-time graduation in and between 94-100 percent two or four-year college acceptance rate for the past three years, with a few students planning to either take a gap year or enroll in a culinary arts program.

 - On average, Alexandria City High School AVID Seniors have completed at least twelve (12) and fifteen (15) credits of NOVA dual enrollment (DE) courses by the time they graduate, within some students completing as many as seven courses.

 - Five former T.C.
 Williams High School AVID students have been chosen to be AVID Student Leaders at the annual AVID Summer Institute held in Philadelphia, PA.

 - Each year between 15-20 Seniors are awarded the Scholarship Fund of Alexandria renewable scholarship, which helps to reduce the cost gap for paying for college.

 - Check out AVID in VA AVID in Virginia

 - ACPS Student Chosen as National Student Speaker at AVID Summer Institute

 - Growing from AVID Excel: Jammica's Tells Her Story to AVID Educators